deepa-pallinambi/python-tasks-/README.md

-this is a python programme to execute a simple banking system. for that a class named banking system has created.
+This is a python programe to execute a simple banking system. for that a class named banking system has created.
 This class contain one method named login which guide the user to login to the bank. if the user completed login successfully a chart which contain 4 options a,b,c,d used for view balance,deposit,withdraw,logout respectively will be displayed.